Last Day At Work: The veteran nurse whose wish to help save lives will never stop

 His reply then was simple and he still holds it close to his heart: There is nothing so nice as nursing.

-And while he has been matter-of-fact during the interview, in the final moments of his career, when his younger colleagues gather to sing him a farewell song and tell him they will miss him, a crack appears in his stoic veneer.
+And while he was matter-of-fact during the interview, in the final moments of his career, when his younger colleagues gathered to sing him a farewell song and tell him they will miss him, a crack appeared in his stoic veneer.

-The tears spring to his eyes and one can see just what nursing means to this man who has given his life to help others.
+The tears sprung to his eyes and one could see just what nursing means to this man who has given his life to help others.